Paula Vaughan

 No Specific Program Affiliation

-Paula Vaughan is a humanities professional and contributing faculty member within the School of Interdisciplinary Undergraduate Studies (SIUS) teaching humanities and general education courses.
+Paula Vaughan is a humanities professional and contributing faculty member within the College of Interdisciplinary Undergraduate Studies (CIUS) teaching humanities and general education courses.
 Paula has been authoring, developing, and instructing asynchronous undergraduate and honors humanities classes for diverse adult learners since 2013 using Canvas and Brightspace learning management systems.
+She is currently a voting member of the CIUS Curriculum and Academic Policy (CAP) committee serving for a two-year term.

 Paula earned her Master of Humanities with distinction from Tiffin University, with a concentration in multicultural studies.
 She graduated summa cum laude from Oglethorpe University with a Bachelor of Arts and an independently planned major in world mythologies and cultural anthropology.

 Paula earned her graduate degree online, profoundly benefiting from the structured, welcoming distance learning classroom.
 Through her graduate online program, she enjoyed firsthand the global engagement and discovery of new cultures and ethnicities and the gifts these associations yield.
-As such, she is committed to online teaching, extending her positive remote learning experience to others through a culture of care, creating a supportive, inclusive educational space.
+As such, she is committed to online teaching, extending her positive remote learning experience to others through a culture of care, creating a supportive, inclusive educational space celebrating the beauty of humanity’s diversity.

-Teaching for Paula is about facilitation, equipping people with academic and personal knowledge to help make decisions that are meaningful to the individual while honoring their connection with humanity.
+Paula loves art in all forms and sharing humanity’s storytelling genius with her students.
+Teaching for her is about facilitation, equipping people with academic and personal knowledge to help make decisions that are meaningful to the individual while celebrating their connection with humanity.

 Courses Taught